 - a qualification completed outside of Finland.

-Those applying with an international matriculation examination diploma completed in Finland or another country or with other qualifications completed abroad must submit a copy of your diploma to your online application form by 30 January 2019 before 3:00pm Finnish time to the admission services of their first-choice university of applied sciences.
+If you are applying with an international matriculation examination diploma completed in Finland or another country, you submit a copy of your diploma to your online application form by 30 January 2019 before 3:00pm Finnish time to the admission services of your first-choice university of applied sciences.

 Official translations of certificates